Getting started

 Testing

-and/or BUILD_ENGINE_TESTS
+and/or CUBOS_ENGINE_TESTS

 options.
 You can run the tests through the targets cubos-core-tests